giacecco/my-shadow/README.md

 - [defunkt/gist](https://github.com/defunkt/gist), a command line Gist client

 ## Installation

 1. Install the *gpg*, *t* and *gist* binaries, so that they are in the $PATH.

 2. Configure *t* and move the Twitter credentials file created by doing so from ```~/.trc``` to ```secret/twitter.credentials```.
 Test to see if *t* works, e.g. by reading someone else's timeline: ```t timeline giacecco --profile=secret/twitter.credentials```.

+## Known issues

+By design, *my-shadow* relies on the generosity of the free services it is built upon: Twitter and GitHub's Gist.
+This dependence is also *my-shadow*'s main weakness, in case the services changed.
+For example:

+- Twitter may decide that the use *my-shadow* makes of their service violates [their T&Cs](https://twitter.com/tos), or they may change the T&Cs to make it so.
+Twitter may take down your Shadow feed and you may never be able to recover the list of your past updates unless you made a backup of it.

+- GitHub says that anonymous gists like the ones used by *my-shadow* [are never deleted](https://help.github.com/articles/creating-gists/#creating-an-anonymous-gist) but they may change their mind.

 ## What's next